HTGM1/FnF-Sound-Restored/README.md

-# FNF: Sound Restored (EDGE Branch)
+# FNF: Sound Restored (Main Branch)

+## Branch Info

+EDGE is the bleeding edge Branch, changes are done almost as they are made, meaning alot of bugs and issues if you try to compile from these commits, as a example if im testing a stage the default stage may have changed and make week 1 a diffrent stage type thing

+### everything involed with this branch is subjected to change, meaning the way some songs are EQed are not final as im always taking notes and feedback with playtesters!

 ## What is FnF: Sound Restored?

-This is a sound remaster project that aims to provide the definitive way to play base game before V-Slive with a few V-Slice extras already included in the Engine Were Currently Using which is Doido Engine:
+This is a sound remaster project that aims to provide the definitive way to play base game before V-Slice with a few V-Slice extras already included in the Engine Were Currently Using which is Doido Engine:
 [Doido Engine's Repository](https://github.com/DoidoTeam/FNF-Doido-Engine)

 ## Why Not Use Psych Engine or another engine?